Table of Contents

 You can take advantage of a domain wildcard such as

-*.test.local, by adding a new entry to the Hosts file in client computers that will connect to your main development machine.
+*.home.arpa, by adding a new entry to the Hosts file in client machines that will connect to your test server.

-For example, on Linux and macOS you could add this line to your
+On Linux and macOS, add a line like this to your

 On Windows you can do the same; the Hosts file is located at

 %SystemRoot%\System32\drivers\etc\hosts.
 Different systems have this file in different locations, so check here for a more complete list: Wikipedia: Hosts_(file)#Location_in_the_file_system.

 You can publish your server IP address as a temporary domain name in your LAN.
 This is a more flexible solution than editing Hosts files in every client machine, as it only needs to be done once, in the server itself.